matt9527-marist/MyObsidianNotes/Machine Learning/Google Talk on Machine Learning.md

 ## Analogizers
 Everything that we do and learn is reasoning by analogy.
 Look at similarities between the new situation that we need to make a decision in and situations that we already familiar with.

+Suppose we have a problem:
+We have two major cities,